hse-mtc/dal/docs/environment.md

    ```shell script
    docker info
    ```

 1. In `PyCharm`:
    1. Navigate to `Settings / Preferences` > `Project` > `Project Interpreter`,
       press `⚙` to the right of the `Project Interpreter` field > `Add`:
       ![project-interpreter](images/project-interpreter.png)

    2. Add new interpreter from Docker Compose configuration:
       ![add-docker-interpreter](images/add-docker-interpreter.png)

 1. You are good to go.

 ### Local Machine _(somewhat discouraged)_

-Note that if Docker is unavailable, you will have to manually configure `PostgreSQL`.

 #### Requirements